CJC-ds/nps-twitter/README.md

 Currently, the free-tier of twitter API does not support the tracking of replies to specific tweets.
 The work around is to point the cursor object at the specified tweet (we wish to observe), and iterate over all tweets to `@user` and only keep the tweets `in_reply_to` specified tweet.

-This method is not ideal:
+This method is not ideal (limitations):

 * Limits on the official free-tier Twitter API only allows us to iterate through 1000 tweets every 15 mins.